veeraprasad101/multi-domain-support-triage-agent/README.md

 ## Overview

-This project implements a terminal-based support triage agent that processes support tickets across multiple domains (HackerRank, Claude, Visa).
+This project implements a terminal-based support triage agent that processes support tickets across multiple ecosystems:

+* HackerRank
+* Claude
+* Visa

 The agent:

-* Classifies the issue type
+* Classifies issue types
-* Determines product area
+* Identifies product areas
-* Decides whether to respond or escalate
+* Determines whether a case should be responded to or escalated
-* Generates safe responses
+* Generates safe and grounded responses

+The project was developed as part of the HackerRank Orchestrate May 2026 Challenge.

+---

+## Features

+* Multi-domain support ticket handling
+* Rule-based issue classification
+* Escalation detection for sensitive requests
+* Safe response generation
+* CSV input/output processing
+* Terminal-based execution
+* Lightweight implementation with minimal dependencies

 ---